lokapal-xyz/education/content/howtodao/05-dao-community/Member-Engagement-and-Incentives/Culture-and-Values.md

 ## **Final Thoughts**

 A strong, well-defined culture builds trust, fosters engagement, and ensures that governance remains community-driven.
-By reinforcing shared values and cultural norms, DAOs can create environments where members feel empowered to contribute meaningfully.
+By reinforcing shared values and cultural norms, DAOs can create environments where members feel motivated to contribute meaningfully.